Austroraptor: Paleobiology

 The teeth of Austroraptor are conical and lacking denticles, similarly to those of spinosaurids.
 Since it probably had a subarctometatarsal condition and similar hindlimb lengths compared to Buitreraptor, Austroraptor likely had well-developed cursorial capacities.
-An unpublished theory is that austroraptor may have had a piscivorous diet.
-Austroraptor had non-serrated conical teeth, similar to those of spinosaurids, relatively short forearms, and proportionally long legs which may have aided it in wading.
+In 2021, Brum and colleagues suggested that unenlagiines such as Austroraptor and its sister taxon Ypupiara likely consumed fish for a considerable part of their diet, possibly even as a main food source, based on their non-serrated conical teeth that are similar to those of piscivorous tetrapods including gavialoids, spinosaurids, anhanguerids, etc.

 Paleoecology

 The holotype specimen was found in terrestrial sediments that were deposited during the Campanian–Maastrichtian stage of the Late Cretaceous period.
 Thomas R. Holtz Jr. has estimated that Austroraptor lived between 78 million and 66 million years ago, until the end of the Mesozoic era.
 Austroraptor shared its paleoenvironment in the Allen Formation with diverse dinosaurs and early mammals.
 The discovery of Austroraptor increases the understanding of ecological and morphological diversity among unenlagiines, demonstrating that members of the subfamily included giant short-armed and small long-armed members, and suggesting that during the end of the Cretaceous large coelurosaurs became common after the decreasing dominance of carcharodontosaurids.
-This genus represents the earliest record of Gondwanan dromaeosaurids, and supports the fact that large dromaeosaurids took the role of large predators alongside abelisaurids such as Quilmesaurus.
+This genus represents the earliest record of Gondwanan dromaeosaurids, and supports the fact that large dromaeosaurids took the role of large predators alongside abelisaurids such as Quilmesaurus, Aucasaurus and Carnotaurus.

 During his description of Pellegrinisaurus, Salgado suggested that large titanosaurs and theropods inhabited interior environments of the region, and contemporaneous hadrosaurids and the titanosaur Aeolosaurus inhabited coastal lowlands.
 The diversity among titanosaurs indicates that the Allen Formation had environments that supported a great range of herbivorous dinosaurs.
 Other contemporaneous paleofauna includes the titanosaurs Laplatasaurus, Rocasaurus and Saltasaurus, the bird Limenavis, and the hadrosaurids Bonapartesaurus, Kelumapusaura, and Lapampasaurus.